nsbradford/VimGPT/README.md

 ### Drawbacks
 - VimGPT's performance varies considerably depending on your chosen agent runtime, as the central challenge is managing history and intention while chaining many commands.
 - VimGPT tends to be quite fast, but does consume a lot of requests because each command is its own request.
+- So far, only `gpt-4` seems capable of using this properly - more research tbd.

 ## Installation